gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+WOW

+*
+Wow
-Wow = (used to show surprise or admiration)
+Used to show surprise or admiration

+*
-* Wow!
+Wow!
 This cake is beautiful.
 Did you make it all by yourself?
 	<span style="text-decoration:underline;">See more uses of ‘Wow’</span>

+COOL!

+*
+Cool!
-Cool! = (an informal way of saying ‘That’s great’)
+An informal way of saying ‘That’s great’

+*
-* Luke: I just got tickets to the concert! \
+Luke: I just got tickets to the concert! \
 Pailin: Cool!
 I’m so excited. \

+*
-* Pailin: We’re bringing a pie to the potluck. \
+Pailin: We’re bringing a pie to the potluck. \
 Luke: Cool, what kind of pie are you bringing?

 #### PRACTICE